zrhoffman/vscode-go/Go-with-VS-Code-FAQ-and-Troubleshooting.md

 **A:** The extensions run in a separate process than the terminal or rest of the VS Code window.
 Therefore, environment variables set specifically in the integrated terminal is not visible to the extensions.

+**Q: Where do I see the logs from the extension?**

+**A:** In the `View` menu, select `Output` which will bring up the output panel.
+In the top right corner of this panel, select `Log (Extension Host)` from the drop down.
+_Tip_: If you are looking for logs after doing a particular operation, first clear the logs and try again to reduce the noise

 **Q: Auto-completions stopped working.
 What do I do?**
+- Check the logs for errors first.
+See the previous question on how to view logs from the extension.
+- If you are using the language server, then the dropdown for output pane in the previous step will have an entry for the language server.
+Check that out.
+- If you are **not** using the language server,

-- If this is for symbols from external packages, then ensure they installed first.
+     - and this is for symbols from external packages, then ensure they installed first.
 You can do this by either running `Go: Build Current Package` which will install all dependencies or install the dependencies manually yourself using `go install`.
      - If it still doesnt work, run `gocode close` or `gocode exit` in a terminal and try again.
 Use `gocode-gomod` instead of `gocode` if you are using Go modules.
      - If it still doesnt work, run `Go: Install/Update Tools`, choose `gocode` to update the tool.
 Choose `gocode-gomod` if you are using Go modules
      - If it still doesnt work, run `gocode close` or `gocode exit` followed by `gocode -s -debug` in a terminal and try again.
 Results from `gocode` will show up in the terminal.
 Use `gocode-gomod` instead of `gocode` if you are using Go modules.
-If you see expected results in the terminal, but not in VS Code, log an issue in the [vscode-go](https://github.com/Microsoft/vscode-go) repo, else log an issue in the [gocode](https://github.com/mdempsky/gocode) repo.
+     - If you see expected results in the terminal, but not in VS Code, log an issue in the [vscode-go](https://github.com/Microsoft/vscode-go) repo, else log an issue in the [gocode](https://github.com/mdempsky/gocode) repo.
 If you are using Go modules, log the issue in https://github.com/stamblerre/gocode

 **Q: Why doesn't formatting doesn't work on file save?**